dziudzia/DigitaleArchiveAndCanon/AcceptedAbstracts.md

 </section>
 <section lang="en" markdown="1">

-### Digitalisierung als Gatekeeper.
-Reflexionen zur Wissenschafts- und Technikgeschicht
+### Digitisation as Gatekeeper.
+Reflecting on the history of Science and Technology

 Details to follow